Ammunition (Krewella EP): Promotional singles

 "Broken Record" was teased before the release of the extended play on May 10, 2016.
 A music video was later released on June 8, 2016 as a part of their celebrations for the day in which the duo (at the time a trio) abandoned other studies to become full-time musicians.

 Promotion

 On April 29, 2016 Krewella released a 30-second video of Yasmine rapping to the tune of Kanye West's song "I Love Kanye" stating "F**k tomorrow, we'll show you the new Krewella" prior to the release of the single "Beggars" with Diskord.
 The music video for the song was released at the same time.

 On the last few days before the release, teasers for "Surrender the Throne", "Marching On", "Beggars", "Broken Record", "Ammunition", and "Can't Forget You" were released, with the latter being released one day before Ammunition's release.

-Krewella are going on a headling tour later in 2016, set to span across 16 dates in North America and Canada and will feature new music and their entire live band.
+Krewella are going on a headline tour later in 2016, set to span across 16 dates in North America and Canada and will feature new music and their entire live band.